Skip to main content

 In this context, and as part of the consultation on the Brazilian COP Presidency Roadmap entitled “Transitioning Away from Fossil Fuels” (TAFF), the Veblen Institute has prepared this brief to put forward several concrete proposals.

 In response to the call launched by more than 200 economists and academics, Colombian President Gustavo Petro announced on 23 March his intention to withdraw his country from the investor–state dispute settlement (ISDS) system.
-European governments should seize this opportunity to plan a coordinated exit from the current investment protection regime together with other participating countries.
+European governments should seize the opportunity of the Santa Marta Conference to plan a coordinated exit from the current investment protection regime together with other participating countries.

 Subscribe to the newsletter